 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.
-Exceptionally, gains might be credited to the CIES where they arise from the reversal of a loss previously charged to a service.

-Where decreases in value are identified, they are accounted for as follows:
+Where decreases in value are identified, they are accounted for by:

 - Where there is a balance of revaluation gains for the asset in the Revaluation Reserve, the carrying amount of the asset is written down against that balance (up to the amount of the accumulated gains). - Where there is no balance in the Revaluation Reserve or an insufficient balance, the carrying amount of the asset is written down against the relevant service line(s) in the CIES.